man-of-sbk/reactjs-phe-phim-clone/_Documents/hungvu/README.md

 ```

 ## 4. Matchers
-Matchers are methods of `expect` function, which let us test given values.
+Matchers are methods of `expect` function, which let us define expected output of given values/functions

 Different matchers as well as detail information about them can be found at [this](https://jestjs.io/docs/en/expect).